Case Study: Simple Article Wins $15,900 in Monthly Traffic Against Gorillas

 If you compare this to the top 2 competitors (both NerdWallet web pages):

-- NerdWallet’s 401(k) Calculator: this doesn’t give specific answers (although it’s a great example of how effective calculators are at getting backlinks! – 431 backlinks thank you very much!)
+- NerdWallet’s 401(k) Calculator: this doesn’t give a specific answer (although it’s a great example of how effective calculators are at getting backlinks!)

 - NerdWallet’s How Much Should I Contribute to a 401(k)?: This does give a similar level of information, and it’s definitely a threat to our article.